 - Once you have agreed to sit for an owner you should not cancel, unless under exceptional circumstances such as a serious illness or family bereavement.
 As such, do not enter into discussion with owners who have listed sits with overlapping dates or with requirements which you are unable to fulfil or feel uncomfortable taking on

-- Find out how often the owner would like to hear from you during your stay and in what form they would prefer to receive updates; email, photos or maybe a video call?
+- Find out how often the owner would like to hear from you during your stay and in what form they would prefer to receive updates; email, photos, skype call etc

 - Stay in touch with the owner.
 Sharing news about their home and pets will help to maintain a positive relationship